hanazuki/isc-kea.deb/doc/sphinx/arm/hooks-bootp.rst

 .. _hooks-bootp:

-BOOTP support
+BOOTP Support
 =============

 .. note::

-   This is library is still in experimental phase.
+   This library is still in the experimental phase.
 Use with care!

 This hooks library adds support for BOOTP with vendor information extensions